homearanya/active-escapes/src/pages/tours/coffee-bay-haven-hike.md

 ---
 templateKey: tour-page
 meta:
-  title: Coffee Bay to Haven Hiking Trail
+  title: Coffee Bay to Haven Hiking Trail, Central Wild Coast
-  description: C’Bay to Bulungula trail extended by an extra day down to Haven hotel.
-Backpackers, community lodge and family-hotel accom.
+  description: The Coffee Bay to Bulungula trail extended by an extra day to Haven hotel.
+Overnight in backpackers, a community-run lodge and family-hotel.
+A wonderful trail in the lesser explored stretch of Wild Coast.
-tourName: Coffee Bay to Haven Hiking Trail
+tourName: Coffee Bay to Haven Trail
 slug: coffee-bay-haven-hiking-trail
-featured: 4
+featured: 8
 popular: 0
 featuredImage: ../../img/generic/PP-Cbay-Haven.jpg

 longDescription:
   - The Coffee Bay to Bulungula trail can easily be extended down to the Haven hotel by adding an extra hike day.
 An extra night or two at the lovely Haven hotel, bordering Dwesa Nature reserve, comes highly recommended.
   - This is a varied trail with a mix of accommodation from backpackers to a community lodge and family-friendly hotels.
-There are iconic landmarks along the way, and a diversity of terrain and experience.
+There are iconic landmarks along the way, and a good diversity of terrain and experience.
 fromPricing: R6000
-difficultyLevel: moderate
+difficultyLevel: challenging
 duration: 3 - 4 Hike Days
 details:
   - heading: Trip Duration
     description:
       - 3 - 4 Hike Days / 4 Nights
-  - heading: Daily Distance
+  - heading: Daily Distances
     description:
-      - 'Day 1 - 16km (5-6hrs)'
-      - 'Day 2 - 13km (4-5hrs)'
+      - 'Day 1 - 16km   Day 2 - 13km  '
-      - 'Day 3 - 17km (6-7hrs)'
+      - 'Day 3 - 17km'

   - heading: Trail Grading
     description:
-      - <strong>3.5 -4 / 5</strong> for <strong>Fitness</strong>.
-The section between Coffee Bay and Hole in the Wall has some of the steepest hills on the Wild Coast.
-The relatively long hike distances require that participants have a good level of fitness.
+      - <strong>3.5 -4 / 5</strong> - <strong>Fitness</strong>.
+Hilly terrain combined with relatively long hike distances along this stretch, requires hikers have a good level of fitness.
-      - <strong>3 / 5<s/trong> for <strong>Technicality</strong>.
-The hiking path on Day 1 contours along steep-sided hill slopes where persons who suffer from vertigo may feel a bit exposed.
-However, there are no dangerous sections.
+      - <strong>3 / 5</strong> - <strong>Technicality</strong>.
+The hiking path on Day 1 contours along steep-sided hill slope where persons who suffer from vertigo may feel a bit exposed.

   - heading: Trail Terrain
     description:
-      - <strong>Coastal Trail</strong> – on one of SA's most dramatic and beautiful coastlines.
+      - Coastal Trail – on one of SA's most dramatic and beautiful coastlines.
 Sandy and rocky beaches, lagoons, jutting cliffs, rock formations in the sea, mangrove swamps, rock pools and interesting intertidal life, good birdlife and fishing.

   - heading: Accommodation
     description:
-      - Backpackers
+      - Backpackers / Village Stays
       - Community-Owned Fair Trade Eco-Lodge
       - Traditional Wild Coast Hotel
   - heading: Logistic Support
     description:
-      - Fully catered hiking trail with transfers included to/from Mtata.
+      - Fully catered hiking trail
+      - Transfers included to/from Mtata.
       - Partially or fully guided.

   - heading: Group Size
     description:
-      - From 2 persons – maximum of 14 persons/per guide.
+      - From <strong>2</strong> persons – max <strong>14</strong> persons/per guide.
   - heading: Pricing
     description:
-      - 'On a group of 6 -8 persons: R5,600/pp/sharing for the 4 Night / 3 Hike Day trail'
+      - 'On a group of 6 -8 persons: <strong>R5600/pp</strong> for the 4 Night / 3 Hike Day trail'
-      - '* Price dependent on customised route / itinerary.'

 emailSubject: Coffee Bay to Haven Hike Enquiry – PP Enquire Now
 overview:
   heading: At a Glance
   description:
-    - An extended option on Coffee Bay – Bulungula, this trail takes in the iconic ‘Hole in the Wall’, the esteemed beaches of Mpame and Bulungula, and finishes at the lovely Haven Hotel, where we highly recommend a two night stay.
+    - An extended option on Coffee Bay – Bulungula, this trail takes in the iconic ‘Hole in the Wall’, the esteemed beaches of Mpame and Bulungula, and finishes at the lovely Haven Hotel, where we highly recommend staying an extra night or two.
     - It is best suited to groups of 4 or more as we'll organise a private transfer collection from the Haven.
 The trail is a mix of backpacker and hotel accommodation options and is well suited to friend and family groups.
 itinerary:
   itinerary: